LearnAPI Reference

 (swap! store assoc :app/started-at (js/Date.)))

 We now have a tiny tailor-made framework.
-Next we will add an action that updates the store:
+Next we will add an effect that updates the store:

 :store/assoc-in is just what the name implies: an assoc-in for the application state in store.
 It’s a one-liner, and will serve 90%, if not more, of your state management needs.
 Amazing.